 Jane Iredale Enlighten Concealer

 This is yet another corrector that only comes in two shades.
 I found it to be on the more hydrating side, yet still solid.
 Pretty similar I’d say to the consistency of the Bobbi Brown Corrector, though thinner.
 Sadly the coverage is also on the lower end and it didn’t properly camouflage my dark circles.
 On the upside however, you do get more product than say, the Tarte or Bobbi Brown corrector so it should last a while.
+Read my full review for more info.

 It Cosmetics Bye Bye Undereye Waterproof Concealer